ga-dc/wdi7_quiz10/readme.md

 @artist.save!
 ```

-> If validations fail, the first line will fail silently, while the second line will throw a fatal error.
+> If validations fail, the first line will fail silently, returning `false` and adding to @artists.errors, while `@artist.save!` will raise an ActiveRecord::RecordInvalid error.

 ## Question 10